-After the last Paleozoic sea withdrew from the midcontinent at the end of the Pennsylvanian Period some 286 million years ago, or possibly as late as the end of the Permian Period nearly 245 million years ago, the Upper Mississippi Valley region was uplifted and has remained a land area.
-During this long interval of erosion, many hundreds of feet of Paleozoic strata have been stripped away.
-During the Pliocene Epoch between 5.3 and 1.6 million years ago, near the end of the Tertiary Period, the topography or relief of the region was reduced to a very low erosional plain, referred to as the Dodgeville Peneplain.
-A peneplain is a land surface worn down by stream erosion and mass wasting to a low, nearly featureless plain that gradually slopes upward from the sea.
+After the last Paleozoic sea withdrew from the Midcontinent at the end of the Pennsylvanian Period some 286 million years ago, or possibly as late as the end of the Permian Period nearly 245 million years ago, the Upper Mississippi Valley region was uplifted and has remained a land area.
+Since then, many hundreds of feet of Paleozoic strata have been stripped away.
+During the Pliocene Epoch between 5.3 and 2.6 million years ago, near the end of the Tertiary Period, the topography or relief of the region was reduced to a very low erosional plain, formerly referred to as the Dodgeville Peneplain (also known informally as the Dodgeville surface).
+The word "peneplain" is a term that has fallen out of favor with geologists that was used to refer to a land surface worn down by stream erosion and mass wasting to a low, nearly featureless plain that gradually slopes upward from the sea.
 Such an erosion surface would take a very long time to develop and would be characterized by sluggish streams flowing in broad valleys.
-Bedrock structures, such as anticlines (strata arched upward), would have no influence on the topography because they would be uniformly beveled.
+The bedrock structures previously described would have no influence on the topography because they would be uniformly beveled.

-In northern Jo Daviess County, the slope of the Dodgeville Peneplain and the dip of the Silurian dolomite are the same.
-The erosion surface corresponds to the dip slope-a fact cited by some geologists who argue that the upland surface is not a peneplain at all but a structurally controlled feature that formed when strata that were less resistant than the Silurian dolomite were stripped away by erosion.
+In northern Jo Daviess County, the slope of the Dodgeville surface and the dip of the Silurian dolomite are the same.
+The erosion surface corresponds to the dip slope-a fact cited by some geologists who argue that the upland surface is not a peneplain at all but a structurally controlled feature or surface that formed when strata that were less resistant than the Silurian dolomite were stripped away by erosion.
 In the unglaciated Driftless Area of Wisconsin, the Dodgeville surface is well preserved.
 However, in Jo Daviess County, Illinois, only remnants of the Dodgeville surface are preserved as isolated, flat-topped ridges and knobs of Silurian dolomite.
-We can imagine the tops of these Silurian flats joined by a plane surface representing the former peneplain, sloping gently southwestward from about 1,200 to 1,000 feet above mean sea level (msl).
+We can imagine the tops of these Silurian flats joined by a plane surface sloping gently southwestward from about 1,200 to 1,000 feet (366 to 305 meters) above mean sea level (msl).
+Subsequently, the area was uplifted, resulting in erosion that extended down to more resistant strata about 200 feet (61 meters) lower.
+Known as the Lancaster surface, this surface coincides with the top of the Ordovician Galena-Platteville Formation to the north near Galena and slopes southwestward from an elevation of about 985 to 800 feet (300 to 244 meters) above msl.